 4 Tips to Use Your University Website to Engage Alumni

-2. Enhance your website’s user experience
+2. Improve your website’s user experience.

 Here are some tried-and-tested UX design tips for your website:

-3. Provide clear calls to action
+3. Incorporate strategic calls to action.

 Your CTAs should: